xokomola/origami/README.md

 # Origami 0.6

+> This a pre-release before [XML Amsterdam](http://www.xmlamsterdam.com/) where I will be presenting Origami.
+Soon after I will release 0.6.

 Origami is a templating library for XQuery (3.1).
 It consists of two different modules which support different templating paradigms.

 - **Origami-ω** is inspired by the Clojure [Enlive](https://github.com/cgrand/enlive) templating library.
 It makes use of Origami-μ but it can be used without μ's templating structures.